Dharanikanna/Dharanikanna/README.md

 # About

-- 👨🏽‍🎓 Graduated as Electronics and Communication Engineer in Tamilnadu College of engineering.
+- 🎓 Graduated with a degree in Electronics and Communication Engineering from Tamilnadu College of Engineering.
-- 😲 I'm very enthusiastic to learn and work in the new technologies.
-Passionate about developing new ideas, POC and implementation of ideas.
+- 😲 Highly enthusiastic about learning and working with new technologies, with a strong passion for developing innovative ideas, proof of concepts, and their implementation.
-- 🤹🏽‍♂️ Handled challenging tasks and worked in critical situations in my past projects and internships, it was very helpful to focus tasks on any situation.
+- 🤹🏽‍♂️ Experienced in managing challenging tasks and working under critical situations in previous projects and internships, enhancing my ability to maintain focus and deliver results in any circumstance.
-- 😇 Open to help Begginers who passionate to learn and achieve.
+- 😇 Committed to mentoring and supporting beginners who are passionate about learning and achieving their goals.

 [![DharaniKanna's GitHub stats](https://github-readme-stats.vercel.app/api?username=Dharanikanna&show_icons=true)](https://github.com/Dharanikanna)